AntiXeon/hARMful/docs/index.md

 * Support of OpenGL 4.5 (only) with basic 3D features:
     - Mesh importer
     - Hard shadows
+    - Transparent objects rendering
+    - Reflections / refractions of cubemap
+    - Cubemap
+* Some advanced rendering effects:
     - Screen-space ambient occlusion
-    - Transparent objects rendering
-    - Reflections / refractions
-    - Skymaps
+    - Ground-truth ambient occlusion
-    - Animated meshes

 ### Version 1.1 (Poodle)
 This version brings user interactions and physics engine.
 That reminds the pompom of a poodle one can love to touch!
+* Animated meshes
 * Image saver (JPEG/PNG)
 * Integration of Bullet physics engine
 * User interactions (keyboard, mouse, controllers)
 * Increase of performances (instancing, octrees, multithreading)
-* Scripting language

 ### Version 1.2 (Malteser)
 Mainly oriented towards an improvements of the rendering, as a Maltese dog with hair styled.
 * Physics-based rendering materials
 * Soft shadows
 * Global illumination
-* Ground-truth ambient occlusion (realistic ambient occlusion)
 * Support of sounds and musics (OGG)
 * Support of Microsoft Windows